oliverphilcox/encore/README.md

 # NPCF-Estimator

-C++ code for estimating the isotropic NPCF multipoles for an arbitrary survey geometry.
-This is based on code by Daniel Eisenstein, implementing the algorithm of Slepian++ (2021).
+C++ code for estimating the isotropic NPCF multipoles for an arbitrary survey geometry in O(N^2) time.
+This is based on code by Daniel Eisenstein, implementing the algorithm of Slepian et al. (in prep.), and uses their conventions.
+This is a sister code to the [python implementation](https://github.com/oliverphilcox/pynpcf), and currently features support for the 3PCF and 4PCF.

-The ./npcf_estimator code runs the analysis.
-This requires a set of 32 random particle files with 1.5x more randoms than galaxies in each and negative weights.
-The periodic behavior is restored by the -DPERIODIC compiler option.
+After compiling the code, via ```make clean; make```, the code is run using ```./npcf_estimator``` or ```./npcf_estimatorAVX``` if your machine has support for AVX instruction sets.
+This is usually run on both sets of (data - randoms) [usually with 1.5x more randoms than galaxies in each and negative weights for the randoms such that the total weight is zero] and the randoms themselves.
+The periodic behavior is restored by the  ```-DPERIODIC``` compiler option.
+If ```-DFOURPCF``` when the code is compiled, the 4PCF will be computed alongside the 3PCF.

+Requirements:
+- C++ compiler (tested with g++4.8.5)
+- *(Optional)*: AVX compatibility.

+Authors:
+- Oliver Philcox (Princeton)
+- Zachary Slepian (Florida)
+- Daniel Eisenstein (Harvard)

 ## Taken from the header: